CANCaRe Africa

 MISSION

-To develop, implement and assess locally appropriate treatment guidelines and to reduce both ‘treatment abandonment’ t and death during treatment to <10%.
+To develop, implement and assess locally appropriate treatment guidelines and to reduce both ‘treatment abandonment’ and death during treatment to <10%.

 ABOUT

 CANCaRe Africa aims to be an inclusive platform for multi-centre clinical research and improvement of care of children with cancer in sub-Saharan Africa.
 We are a group of clinicians caring for children with cancer in Africa and give priority to interventions and projects with the highest expected impact on survival.
 Our programme aims for long term, sustainable impact by doing simple things well.
 In our view local leaders are in the best position to decide on priorities and assess the feasibility of interventions.
 Together we find sustainable solutions for local challenges.
+Our intervention projects follow the principles and rigorous methodology of implementation science.

-Please find here * a recently published paper – ‘Working Together to Build a Better Future for Children with Cancer in Africa’ which summarises, activities, impact and plans for the future of the CANCaRe Africa group. * https://ascopubs.org/doi/pdf/10.1200/GO.20.00170
+Please find here * a recently published paper – ‘Working Together to Build a Better Future for Children with Cancer in Africa’ which summarises, activities, impact and plans for the future of the CANCaRe Africa group.* https://ascopubs.org/doi/pdf/10.1200/GO.20.00170

 Members of the Steering Committee